unisonweb/unison/docs/birthday-kata.md

 `Name` and `Date` are record types as well.

 #### Decision 2 - Nominal vs Structural Typing
 Also note that we have opted in to using nominal typing (with the `unique` keyword) instead of structural typing.
-If we had left out `unique` the compiler would consider `EmployeeId`, `FirstName`, and `LastName` all to be the same type.
+If we had left out `unique` the compiler would consider `EmployeeId`, `FirstName`, and `LastName` all to be the same type (with all names being interchangeable).
 For our current use case, we want to make sure that the compiler considers all of these different types, so we can prevent mistakes like accidentally passing in a `LastName` where an `EmployeeId` should go.

 #### Decision 3 - Avoiding Primitives
 We could have also modeled the Employee like this (or any other similar way)